 - Take short naps if needed, but limit to 20 minutes to avoid disruptions of nighttime sleep

-Use of Melatonin Administration
+Use of melatonin administration

 Melatonin is sometimes recommended as a nutritional supplement to prevent jet lag, due to its action on the circadian rhythm of the body.
 However, the evidence to support this recommendation in practice is controversial.

-The effect of melatonin has been well established by scientific research, which supports its use in the prevention of jet lag and recognises it as safe with minimal side effects.
+The effect of melatonin has been well established by scientific research, which supports its use in the prevention of jet lag and recognizes it as safe with minimal side effects.
 However, many commercially available products that contain melatonin do not undergo adequate quality control testing and contaminants have been identified in some products.

-Advice for Short Trips
+Advice for short trips

-For short trips that span less than three days in the destination country, it is usually preferable to allow the body to remain on the home country time, as there is insufficient time to adjust.
+For short trips that span less than three days in the destination country, it is usually preferable to allow the body to remain in the home country time, as there is insufficient time to adjust.